-- 7.3.1 Employees who complete 10 years' continuous service are entitled to long service leave at the rate of 1.3 weeks on full pay for each year of continuous service and a proportionate amount for an incomplete year of service. - 7.3.2 After 7 years' continuous service Employees are entitled to a proportionate payment (calculated on a pro rata basis for 7 years' continuous service) in specified circumstances relating to the termination of employment and parental leave. - 7.3.3 The conditions and entitlements prescribed in Directive 1/01 Long Service Leave issued pursuant to the Public Service Act 1996 as may be amended or replaced from time to time, apply to Employees. - 7.3.4 Where there is an inconsistency between the provisions of the Directive and the provisions of any industrial instrument applying to the Employees, the provisions of the relevant industrial instrument will prevail to the extent of the inconsistency.
+- 7.3.1 Employees who complete 10 years' continuous service are entitled to long service leave at the rate of 1.3 weeks on full pay for each year of continuous service and a proportionate amount for an incomplete year of service. - 7.3.2 After 7 years' continuous service Employees are entitled to a proportionate payment (calculated on a pro rata basis for 7 years' continuous service) in specified circumstances relating to the termination of employment and parental leave. - 7.3.3 The conditions and entitlements prescribed in the Long Service Leave Directive issued and amended by the Minister responsible for industrial relations under section 54 of the Public Service Act 2008 apply to Employees. - 7.3.4 Where there is an inconsistency between the provisions of the Directive and the provisions of any industrial instrument applying to the Employees, the provisions of the relevant industrial instrument will prevail to the extent of the inconsistency.